Scrattlebeard/DadaBot/README.md

 - DiscordSettings: Contains settings related to Discord
   - Token: This is the token from Discord Bot you created.
 It tells DadaBot to connect "as" that bot.
   - LogLevel: Valid values are "Trace", "Debug", "Info", "Warning", "Error" and "Fatal".
 Change this to "Debug" if you encounter issues and don't know what's wrong.
   - OwnerId: Add your DiscordId here to tell DadaBot who's the boss.
-You can get it by right-clicking on yourself after enabling Developer mode.
+You can get it by right-clicking on yourself after enabling Developer mode on Discord.
   - AutoJoin: This can be true or false.
 When true, DadaBot will automatically join your current channel when you give it a play command, if it isn't already in a channel.
 Leave it to false, if you want to manually tell DadaBot where to go all the time.

 - SoundSettings: Contains settings related to Audio
-  - InputDeviceId: The device id of the sound device you want to broadcast sound from.
   - InputDeviceName: The name of the device you want to broadcast sound from.
+  - InputDeviceId (optional): The device id of the sound device you want to broadcast sound from.
   - PlayLocally: If this is set to true, DadaBot will both output sound in a channel and on your default output device.
 Leave it false if you plan to actually be in the DadaBot channel.
   - SampleSize: The size of each audio sample sent to Discord.
 Valid values are 5, 10, 20, 40 and 60
   - BufferDurationMs: How many milliseconds DadaBot should buffer for before broadcasting.
 Max buffer size is 5000 ms, so you don't get any benefit from going higher than that.